Comprehensive Review Real Customer Analysis

 Quality and Durability

-I touched on this earlier, but it bears repeating: the quality of the Beast GTS 24 is exceptional.
-We are talking about a "praise percent" for durability that likely exceeds 90% based on the feedback.
+The quality of the Beast GTS 24 is exceptional.
+Based on feedback, the durability “praise percent” likely exceeds 90%.
 The materials feel premium and robust.

-However, no shoe is perfect.
-While the outsole and upper are tough, the weight is the trade-off.
-It’s a dense shoe.
-And while some might find the insole a bit underwhelming compared to the rest of the build, the chassis itself is rock solid.
+No shoe is perfect.
+The outsole and upper are tough, but the weight is the trade-off.
+It's a dense shoe.
+And while some find the insole a bit underwhelming compared to the rest of the build, the chassis itself is rock solid.
 One slight negative to balance the praise:

 "My only comment thus far is the insole.
 I've owned previous versions of this shoe and they..."
 It's a minor gripe in the grand scheme of things, but worth noting if you usually rely on the stock insoles.